 The Cresta Awards were launched in 1993 by Creative Standards International, in partnership with the International Advertising Association.
-Twenty-three years later, Cresta continues its mission of rewarding the highest standards of creative excellence whilst delivering worldwide recognition to its winners.
+Twenty-four years later, Cresta continues its mission of rewarding the highest standards of creative excellence whilst delivering worldwide recognition to its winners.

 The aim of the Cresta Awards is to honor an absolute standard of creative excellence in the international advertising and marketing communications industry.